josea4599/real-estate-map/README.md

 Link: https://real-estate-map-five.vercel.app
 # Overview
-This project is a full=stack mapping application built with modern web technologies.
+This project is a full-stack mapping application built with modern web technologies.
 Users can:
 * View real estate parcels on an interactive map
 * Click parcels to see detailed property information